-Five Citizen Science (CS) pilots have been performed with three schools of Barcelona Metropolitan Area, one school of Palaio Faliro (Athens, Greece) and one school of Sokołów Podlaski (Poland), with a total of 160 students aged 15-17 involved.
+Five Citizen Science (CS) pilots have been performed with three schools of Barcelona Metropolitan Area (Spain), one school of Palaio Faliro (Athens, Greece) and one school of Sokołów Podlaski (Poland), with a total of 160 students aged 15-17 involved.

 These pilots were devoted to introduce CS at school, based on previous evidences showing that this introduction can have many positive outcomes such as increasing students’ participation and motivation for STEM learning.
 In addition, the corner stone value of Responsible Research and Innovation, asking for participation and engagement of civil society in R&I, has been deeply integrated to shift the teacher’s and student’s perspective to what is a scientific research.
 For all these reason, the CS research projects have been collaboratively designed with the students through a co-creation process.